Crowded Venice to separate tourists and locals

 With large crowds expect to descend on the city from April 28 to May 1, Mayor Luigi Brugnaro says "urgent measures to guarantee public safety, security and liveability" will be implemented.

-Temporary regulations are being introduced to manage pedestrian and water traffic that will redirect tourists away from locals, according to an official statement.
+Temporary regulations are being introduced to manage pedestrian and water traffic that will redirect the travel crowd away from locals, according to an official statement.

 Redirecting tourists